marinrafael09/synth-chimera/README.md

    *Structured Data*: Generated within specific ranges for each feature and label.
 The features are divided into two groups: the first half has values within class-specific ranges, aims to create random values within established patterns by class and feature, as simulating laboratory test indicators, while the second half has values within a broader range, creating noisy features.

    *Image Data*: Synthetic images are generated with simple patterns and colors based on the label.
 Each image contains a circle whose size and color are determined by the label.

-Methods:

-__init__: Initializes the dataset, generates structured data, and calls the method to generate images.

-_generate_images: Creates synthetic images with patterns based on the labels.

-__len__: Returns the total number of samples.

-__getitem__: Retrieves a sample from the dataset, including structured data, image data, and the label.

-This class is ideal for testing and developing machine learning models that require both structured and image data inputs.